Last Updated on October 8, 2022 by Celeste.

-Our sailing trip also took us to Hydra, a car-free island, probably the most visited of the Saronic Gulf and a personal favourite.
+Our sailing trip also took us to Hydra, a car-free island, probably the most visited of the Saronic Gulf and a personal favorite.
 Cosmopolitan Hydra island lies between the Saronic Gulf and the Argolic Gulf.
 It is a very popular sailing area and has perhaps the most beautiful port in Greece.

-Take some time to explore Hydra and the areas surrounding the beaches of Avlaki, Kamini, Vlychos and Mandraki.
+Take some time to explore Hydra and the areas surrounding the beaches of Avlaki, Kamini, Vlychos, and Mandraki.
 You’ll discover a different side of Hydra – less touristy and cosmopolitan, but just as charming.
 There are private beaches and taverns, and lots of opportunities for swimming, diving, fishing, and hiking.

 We had dinner in Sunset restaurant, located at the most beautiful spot on the island.
-While watching the magnificent sunset, we indulged on great Mediterranean dishes, fresh seafood and great wine with an impeccable view over the sea.
+While watching the magnificent sunset, we indulged on great Mediterranean dishes, fresh seafood, and great wine with an impeccable view over the sea.

 Sailing the Saronic Islands was an unforgettable experience for the kids and adults alike!